simonewebdesign/simonewebdesign/source/about/index.markdown

 <div class="about-intro clearfix">
   <img class="avatar" src="/images/simonewebdesign.png" />
   <p>
     Simone Vittori is a software developer originally from <a rel="external nofollow" href="https://en.wikipedia.org/wiki/Perugia">Perugia</a>, Italy, but now living in London, England.
 He's obsessed about code: if he's not writing it, he's probably reading, speaking or dreaming about it.
-He enjoys coding in many different programming languages, such as Elixir, Elm, Ruby and Haskell.
+He enjoys coding in many different programming languages, such as [Elixir](http://elixir-lang.org/), [Elm](http://elm-lang.org/), [Ruby](https://www.ruby-lang.org/) and [Haskell](https://www.haskell.org/).
   </p>
 </div>

+## simonewebdesign.it

+This is my personal website in which I blog about programming since 2012.
+Some facts:

+- **Made with Octopress**, a static site generator based on Jekyll.

+- **There is no backend nor database.** All pages are actually just HTML, CSS and JavaScript, which results in a super fast website that can't be hacked.

+- **No advertising either.**
+I write blog posts so that I don't forget important stuff and because I enjoy sharing my work with others.

 <blockquote>